-We develop our empirical strategy based on a quasi-experiment created by heating price reform in China.
+In this paper, we examine a heating price reform that aims at making the pricing more efficient.
 In 2005, the Ministry of Housing and Urban-Rural Development (MOHURD)-a ministry of the central Chinese government-introduced a new residential heating price schedule, called "Consumption-Based Billing (CBB)."
 Before the reform, households paid only a fixed charge, which was independent of their consumption-that is, the marginal price was zero.
 The reform introduced a two-part tariff, which consisted of non-zero marginal price and a new fixed charge.
+The introduction of the reform was staggered over ten years, which allows us to have quasi-experimental variation in an event study research design.